logo

 • There can be up to 9 strings in parallel for version 1.XX of the software and up to 16 strings in parallel for version 2.XX of the software.

-• Strnings are numbered from #0 and up, up to #8
+• Batteries are numbered from #0 and up, up to #8

 • A bank cannot belong to different strings: use separate banks for separate strings in parallel

-• The way one string is divided into banks can be different from the way other strings are divided.
+• The way one battery is divided into banks can be different from the way other strings are divided.
 For example:

 • String #0: 3 banks: 6 cells, 6 cells, and 6 cells (total = 18 cells in series)